WildNWonderful Highlanders

 Want to know more about the Highland Lynx?
 Well, an east coast breeder named Joe Childress at Timberline Cattery developed the Highland Lynx in 1993 and although the name included “lynx”, these cats were not of any lynx ancestry.
 Some claim bob cat heritage but that isn't proven.
 To be honest it isn't known 100% what all was bred together to make the Highland Lynx but it is believed that the ears came from a Canadian breed of cat called the Hemingway Curl.
 Some believe the ears came from the American Curl with it's tightly curled ears... but the Hemingway Curl with it's looser curl is a better fit.
 Others say the Jungle Curl but it is believed to Hemingway Curl was used to create the Jungle Curl so... kinda the same thing.
 The Hemingway Curl was mixed with the Desert Lynx and... that is the Highland Lynx.
 Now the Desert Lynx is believed to be a Abyssinian X Chaus X American Bob Tail X Domestic Polydactyl AKA Hemingway Polys.
 Now, none of this is set in stone and I make no claims to be 100% correct, (although I am a woman, so just let me believe I am) but wherever these cats came from, they are here now.

-Highlander cats have a natural dark waxy build up in their ears.
+Highlander cats have a narrow ear canal and a natural dark waxy build up in their ears.
 It is not ear mites.
-Their ears can be cleaned easily by carefully using a precision q-tip and removing the wax.
-I recommend weekly ear cleaning as kittens, then decreasing the frequency as they age.
+Their ears can be cleaned easily by carefully using a precision q-tip dipped in ear cleaner and removing the wax. you can also put a couple drops in the ear, massage, then wipe out with a tissue.
+Try not to squirt a lot of cleaner into the ear, yes I know this is the common way of using it, but with their narrow ear canals they can have issues getting the fluid back out causing more issues than helping.
+I recommend weekly ear cleaning as kittens, then decreasing the frequency as they age to as needed.

 These cats have no wild blood and require the same veterinary care as any other domestic cat.
 They have the same life expectancy and receive the same inoculations.
 But we recommend not using Ketamine Anesthesia during surgery.
 The use of Ketamine Anesthesia can be fatal or cause blindness.
 Talk to your vet before they put your Highlander under, better safe than sorry.